cnmodel/cnmodel/Windows_setup.md

     7. build the .dll file for the Neuron mechanisms used in cnmodel

 Some installs are accomplished via a graphical interface (anaconda, git, msvc, neuron).
-Other parts of the install are done from the terminal (Winows "Command Prompt" - look in the Windows Accessories)
+Other parts of the install are done from the terminal (Windows "Command Prompt" - look in the Windows Accessories)

 Follow the instructions below to do this installation.
 The order only partially matters - msvcforpython must be installed before cochlea can be built; python should be installed before NEURON; and git is required get the cnmodel repository.